-A Frankenstein-esque transformation takes place right in the heart of the arid desert landscape of Oman every year.
-Every year, for three months, a very special weather phenomenon transforms the barren landform into a spectacular rainforest which leaves onlookers puzzled and perplexed.
-Barren slopes are turned into emerald green hills, temperature drops to a cool 20 degrees Celsius and lakes and waterfalls burst out in a place where water is a scarce resource.
+Come July every year, and a Frankenstein-esque transformation takes place right in the heart of the arid desert landscape of Oman!
+Every year, for three months (June - August), a very special weather phenomenon transforms the barren landform into a spectacular rainforest which leaves onlookers puzzled and perplexed.
+Barren slopes are turned into emerald green hills, temperature drops to a cool 20 degrees Celsius and lakes & waterfalls burst out in a place where water is a scarce resource.

-“Salalah Khareef” or “Salalah Monsoon” is the time of the year when monsoon blankets Salalah in cloud, mist and rain.
-The phenomenon transforms the land overnight into a picturesque emerald green sanctuary from the end of July to the beginning of September, and sees average temperatures drop from a scorching 50 degrees to a cool 20 degrees.
+“Salalah Khareef” or “Salalah Monsoon” is the time of the year when monsoon blankets the city of Salalah (in Dhofar governorate) in cloud, mist and rain.
+The phenomenon transforms the land overnight into a picturesque emerald green sanctuary from the end of June to the beginning of September, and sees average temperatures drop from a scorching 50 degrees to a cool 20 degrees.

 'This is scientifically a cloud forest - but it is the only area in the world where this rich, wet cloud forest transforms to and from a dry, arid environment.
 “Perhaps most famously, this is also home of one of the world’s most significant plants – the revered Frankincense tree,” he added.